TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 ```bash
 ./up.sh --deployments portal,operator-httpbin tyk-stack
 ```
-This quick start command will stard up the entire Tyk stack along with the Tyk Enterprise Portal, Tyk Operator and httpbin CRD example.
+This quick start command will start up the entire Tyk stack along with the Tyk Enterprise Portal, Tyk Operator, and httpbin CRD example.

 ## Possible deployments
-- `tyk-stack`: Tyk single region self-managed deployment
+- `tyk-stack`: Tyk Self Managed in a single region deployment
-- `tyk-cp`: Tyk self-managed multi region control plane (Will be available in Q1 2024 with new Tyk Charts.
-Please use the [v2 tag](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v2) if you would like to deploy this)
+- `tyk-cp`: Tyk control plane in a multi-region Tyk deployment.
+Until it is available with new Tyk Charts, please use the [v2 tag](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v2) if you would like this deployment.
-- `tyk-dp`: Tyk self-managed data plane, this can connect to Tyk Cloud or a Tyk Control Plane
+- `tyk-dp`: Tyk Self Managed data plane.
+This deployment is used for the hybrid gateways that can connect to Tyk Cloud or a Tyk Control Plane
-- `tyk-gateway`: Tyk oss self-managed single region
+- `tyk-gateway`: Tyk OSS self-managed in a single region

 ## Dependencies Options
 ### Redis Options